-In our new series of Kinsman Kitchen Makeovers, we’ll be featuring some real customers’ kitchens from around the country.
+In our series of Kinsman Kitchen Makeovers, we feature real customers’ kitchens from around the country.
 Each has its own set of ‘before’ problems, and a brief given to Kinsman to deliver a design solution tailored to the owner’s needs.

-The first kitchen and laundry makeover we’re showcasing is owned by the Cleveland family in Mount Eliza, Victoria – read on to see how we transformed their rooms to suit their young family’s lifestyle.
+In this installment, we’re showcasing a kitchen and laundry makeover for the Cleveland family in Mount Eliza, Victoria – read on to see how we transformed their rooms to suit their young family’s lifestyle.

 The Cleveland’s old kitchen was cramped, brown, and lacking in storage space.
 Circa 1970s, it was in need of a major update to bring their family into the realm of modern living.

 With their renovation they also wanted to tackle their laundry, which suffered from the same outdated situation as the kitchen.